-It would be hard to beat the variety of features and settings the DJI OM 4 has to offer.
-The magnetic clip that connects to the gimbal arm is an innovative feature that we immediately fell in love with.
+It would be hard to beat the variety of features and settings the OM 5 has to offer.
+The magnetic clip that connects to the gimbal arms is an innovative feature that we immediately fell in love with.
 You can choose between the spring-loaded clip that grabs onto your phone or use the magnetic sticker that you can mount on your case or your phone itself.
-Both of them work great.
-This model also works as a power bank by including a hidden USB port to ensure that your phone has power (so long as the gimbal does) to give you extra juice while shooting something such as an extra-length motion lapse.

-The OM 4 has a few more features than the Hohem iSteady Mobile Plus, but the latter model offers 600 degrees of panoramic rotation, allowing for all kinds of ways to get creative.
+The OM 5 offers a few more features than the Hohem iSteady Mobile Plus, but the latter model offers 600 degrees of panoramic rotation, allowing for all kinds of ways to get creative.

-The Hohem iSteady Mobile Plus and Hohem iSteady X each have their own versions of fast-tracking, Hitchcock mode (similar to the OM 4's Dyna-zoom), sport mode, and face tracking.
+The Hohem iSteady Mobile Plus and Hohem iSteady X each have their own versions of fast-tracking, Hitchcock mode, sport mode, and face tracking.
 Both of these models have a roll and tilt range of 320 degrees, which is great for shooting underneath or above your subject with minimal strain on your wrist.